-If you love East Asian food, surely you, like us, have wished you could delight in those amazing flavors at every meal.
+If you love East Asian food, you will love these kimchi scrambled eggs.
 While recently enjoying brunch with my husband, the thought suddenly struck him: Kimchi!
-And this recipe was born.
+And this quick and easy breakfast recipe was born.

 According to the Journal of Ethnic Foods, kimchi, which has its origin in Korea, has been enjoyed for thousands of years.
 However, it has become somewhat of a phenomenon in U.S.-based restaurants in only recent years.

 Its surge in popularity has invited Korean and non-Korean foodies and chefs to turn to Korean ingredients.
-Kimchi has infused its way into salsa, tacos, chicken wings and even pasta, displaying both its versatility and growing popularity.
+Kimchi has infused its way into salsa, kimchi tacos, kimchi burgers, chicken wings and even pasta (like in my kimchi carbonara), displaying both its versatility and growing popularity.

 Kimchi Scrambled Eggs